For Fall Transfers (Entering September 2014)

 Families living abroad whose student is a US citizen or eligible non-citizen are asked to complete the Profile form as well.
 They should also forward a copy of their tax return(s) or verification of income with English translation directly to the Financial Aid Office.

-Students applying only for Federal Direct Loans are not required to complete the ProfileTM .
+Students applying only for Federal Aid (such as Federal Direct Loans) are not required to complete the ProfileTM .

 3. SIGNED PARENTS' 2013 FEDERAL TAX RETURN